[Contents]

 1 Magnetic Field of a Long Straight Wire

-By way of contrast: We are not going to write the Maxwell equations in the old-fashioned way, in terms of cross products etc., and we are not going to represent the magnetic field as a vector (or pseudovector).
+We will make direct use of the modern form of the Maxwell equations, namely equation 1, as explained in reference 1.
+We are not going to write the Maxwell equations in the old-fashioned way, in terms of cross products etc., and we are not going to represent the magnetic field as a vector (or pseudovector).

 This document is also available in PDF format.
 You may find this advantageous if your browser has trouble displaying standard HTML math symbols.